karlos-github/WeeklyBudget/README.md

 ### Budget Detail Controller

 #### Get all budget details
-Gets all BudgetDetails for the current budget.
-A BudgetDetail serves as a blue-print how much the user is planning to spent for some specific expenditure type.
-If the current budget was created as a default one, for each expenditure type a budget detail is created with default TotalBudget amount value.
-Based on TotalBudget amount value and expenditures saved to database is calculated how much user can still spent on monthly or weekly bases.
+This endpoint retrieves all BudgetDetails for the current budget.
+A BudgetDetail acts as a blueprint for how much the user plans to spend on a specific expense category.

+If the current budget was created as a default one, a budget detail is generated for each expense category with the TotalBudget amount set to the default value.

+Based on the TotalBudget value and the expenditures stored in the database, the system calculates how much the user can still spend on a monthly or weekly basis.

 ```http
   GET /api/BudgetDetail/getAll